Jadeveon Clowney could barely lift his leg by end of 49ers game; could still return Monday vs. Vikings

 So to the most urgent question of the moment — will Clowney play Monday night against the Vikings?

-Clowney said he hoped to but also said he was taking it one day at a time and offered no guarantees.
+Clowney said he hoped to, but also said he was taking it one day at a time and offered no guarantees.

 “You know I ain’t too worried about it,” he said.
 “I’m feeling better today, worry about tomorrow when it gets here.
 I live for the day.”

-Clowney, though, grabbed a helmet as the interview ended and headed to practice saying he was hoping to do enough to show that he’ll he ready to go Monday.
+Clowney, though, grabbed a helmet as the interview ended and headed to practice saying he was hoping to do enough to show that he’ll he ready to go Monday He was officially listed as limited following the practice, but it was still his first on-field work since the 49ers game.

 “I’m feeling better,” he said.
 “Getting ready to go today, see how it goes today, get to run around, move around.”